Gram stain of skin lesion

 How the Test is Performed

 Your health care provider will remove a sample of tissue from the skin sore.
-For information on how this is done, see the article on skin lesion biopsy.
+This procedure is called a skin lesion biopsy.
+Before the biopsy, your provider will numb the area of skin so you don't feel anything.

 How to Prepare for the Test